cyberbotics/webots-doc/guide/how-to.md

 **Keywords**: BallJoint, rope

 ![rope.png](images/rope.png) In this example, a rope is simulated.
-The rope is composed of a several discrete rigid cylinders attached using ball joints.
+The rope is composed of several discrete rigid cylinders attached using ball joints.

 ### sick\_terrain\_scanning.wbt